AnClark/faust-vst/README.md

 time being, you can try to run the plugins through Carla or some other modular host instead.

-Some hosts like Bitwig Studio and Qtractor don't seem to keep the plugin state across invocations.
-Others like Ardour, Carla, Reaper and Tracktion don't have this defect, so this is most likely a shortcoming of these specific DAWs.
-Again, you should be able to work around this by employing a modular host to run the plugins.

 [1]: http://www.steinberg.net/en/company/developers.html
 [2]: http://faust.grame.fr/
 [3]: https://bitbucket.org/agraef/faust-lv2